stephenverderame/cpp_book/src/concurrency/consider.md

 If you are considering relaxing memory orderings: first get it right with sequentially consistent ordering, then see if changing the ordering will reap a reward.
 Remember to use profiling tools to see where bottlenecks are.
-Remember to use profiling tools to see where bottlenecks are.

 ### Cache Ping Pong
-Now as for how this affects you in your day to day programming: consider what would happen if you are constantly mutating shared state.
+Consider what would happen if you are constantly mutating shared state.
 When using sequentially consistent memory ordering (or even relaxed memory ordering if these are RMW operations), and a thread updates some data, a global modification order must be enforced.
 Thus, the data must be written back to main memory and loaded by the other threads.
 This is a slow process and if it's happening constantly this can really slow down your program.